 Her primary duties as primary women's administrator include overseeing the academic progress of Point Park's student-athletes and assisting with all aspects of the athletic department.

-Her duties have her overseeing the adminstration of the Point Park Rho Chapter of the Chi Alpha Sigma National College Athlete Honor Society.
+Her duties have her overseeing the administration of the Point Park Rho Chapter of the Chi Alpha Sigma National College Athlete Honor Society.
 That academic recognition along with others such as the NAIA Scholar-Athlete and NAIA Scholar Team awards are calculated by Coultas.

 Coultas' duties also have her administering Point Park's participation in the NAIA Champions of Character initiative.